ESP8266nu/NodoClassic/README.md

 # NodoClassic

-Nodo Project release for historic reasons.
+This repository contains some legacy Nodo Projects.

 I've cleaned up my dropbox account and this repository provides access to code and tools that may still be in use somewhere.